-During the year ended December 31, 2020, the Company recorded share-based payment expense of \$19,908 (2019 -\$78,681) relating to the Company's contributions to the ESPP for the purchase of common shares on behalf of participating employees.
-Company and employee contributions to the ESPP were temporarily suspended during the year.
-This expense is included in selling, general and administration expenses in the Consolidated Statements of Comprehensive Income.
+During the year ended December 31, 2021, the Company recorded share-based payment expense of \$69,720 (2020 - \$19,908) relating to the Company's contributions to the ESPP for the purchase of common shares on behalf of participating employees.
+Such share-based payment expense related to the Company's ESPP contributions has been included in selling, general and administrative expenses in the Consolidated Statements of Comprehensive Income.
+Company and employee contributions to the ESPP were temporarily suspended between April 1, 2020 and March 31, 2021.

-18. Expenses by Nature
+17. Expenses by Nature